 Our team will be playing on the 13th of next month against a team yet to be determined.

-Posted on November 23rd of 2013 by Admin
+Posted on November 23rd of 2013 by Falli

 Riot Games, the organizers behind the highly acclaimed League of Legends Championship Series released Wednesday the schedule for the upcoming Battle of the Atlantic, as well as for the upcoming European and North American LCS promotion matches, which will see last season´s 3 worst performing teams face off against 3 challenger teams to determine who gets to participate in what is poised to be the best season of LCS to date.